-Daphne serves as a Jail Programming Consultant.
+Daphne serves as our Case Manager.
 Her focus is to educate and encourage incarcerated women and inform their transition back into the community.
 Women in reentry face particularly difficult journeys in large part as a result of how they are treated by society as a whole.
 Daphne knows personally how traumatic this process can be.
 She is a survivor who is determined to change the narrative of black women who have recovered from traumatic childhood experiences.

 Daphne is the proud mother of two young boys, and will obtain a Bachelor’s Degree major in Sociology and minor in Data Analysis and Urban Studies in May 2021.
 Her long-term goal is to become a Licensed Master Social Worker (LMSW).